the-road-to-graphql/the-road-to-graphql/manuscript/04-graphql-fundamentals/index.md

 ## GraphQL Operation: Mutation

 This section introduces the GraphQL mutation.
 It complements the GraphQL query because it is used for writing data instead of reading it.
 The mutation shares the same principles as the query: it has fields and objects, arguments and variables, fragments and operation names, as well as directives and nested objects for the returned result.
 With mutations you can specify data as fields and objects that should be returned after it 'mutates' into something acceptable.
 Before you start making your first mutation, be aware that you are using live GitHub data, so if you follow a person on GitHub using your experimental mutation, you will follow this person for real.
-Fortunately this sort of behavior is encouraged on Github.
+Fortunately this sort of behavior is encouraged on GitHub.

 In this section, you will star a repository on GitHub, the same one you used a query to request before, using a mutation [from GitHub's API](https://developer.github.com/v4/mutation/addstar).
 You can find the `addStar` mutation in the "Docs" sidebar.
 The repository is a project for teaching developers about the fundamentals of React, so starring it should prove useful.